cpa/haskellcontracts/README.md

 ./Folkung.
 There is another version available on github (https://github.com/nick8325/equinox/), but I think that one is older.

-UPDATE: the most recent Equinox uses dynymic libs not available on `cam-02-unx`.
+UPDATE: the most recent Equinox uses dynymic libs not available on `cam-02-unx` or older versions of Ubuntu.

+Manually installing the .debs for the missing libs works for me in Ubuntu 11.04.
+I.e., download libffi6 and libgmp10 .debs for 11.10, and then install manually with `dpkg -i`.

-To run the precompiled Equinox there you can:
+To run the precompiled Equinox on `cam-02-unx` you can:

     wget http://ubuntu.mirror.cambrium.nl/ubuntu//pool/main/libf/libffi/libffi6_3.0.11~rc1-2_i386.deb
     dpkg --extract libffi6_3.0.11\~rc1-2_i386.deb libffi6